farside1969/Handy/README.md

 # handy: phase 1
 A web based user sign in log to help keep track of a users projects at home.

-Written in Java 8
+Written in Java 8,
-Using Spring (Framework)
+Using Spring (Framework),
-Hiebernate ORM (Object Relationship Mapping)
-Thymeleaf (Java Template Engine)
+Hiebernate ORM (Object Relationship Mapping), Thymeleaf (Java Template Engine),
-HTML5 (Markup Language for Structuring and Presenting Content on the Web) CSS (Styles HTML element)
+HTML5 (Markup Language for Structuring and Presenting Content on the Web), CSS (Styles HTML element),
-Bootstrap (CSS Framework)
+Bootstrap (CSS Framework),
-MAMP (Local Server Environment) phpMyAdmin (Admin Tool for MySQL)
+MAMP (Local Server Environment), phpMyAdmin (Admin Tool for MySQL) and
 IntelliJ IDEA IDE (Integrated Development Environment)

 Multiple users can sign in and see their own projects in a list or all of the projects, their users and which Workers are assigned to each one.